Gaining Momentum When Facing Mindset Blocks

 Mindset Block #3: The “Nothing’s Working” Spiral

-You’re probably making more progress than you think.
+You’re probably doing way better than you think.

 Try This: